 Rank 4 – 10 Keywords:

-The above image illustrates the importance in reaching for low hanging fruit if you happen to be in the lower section of page 1 rankings.
+The above image illustrates the importance of reaching for low hanging fruit if you happen to be in the lower section of page 1 rankings.
 Position 8 for a 14.8k search term and the estimated traffic is only 291.
 Thats a huge drop.

 “You should never stop and think you’ve succeeded after achieving a top 3 ranking.
 The largest CTR jumps are by going from position 3 to 2, and from position 2 to 1.
 This is even more important today, where SERPs are often filled with more ads, featured snippets and things like ‘people also ask’ boxes.”
 Declan Reilly of SEO Works